ceo-nada/AquaVaults-Swapper/README.md

  2. Activate a venv in the new folder (see tip below)
  3. Make copies of env-example.txt and config-example.js.
  4. Rename the copies to ".env" (with no file extension) and "config.js"
- 5. Remove the comments and update the values in .env to your desired port and Default RPC_URL
+ 5. Remove the comments and update the values in .env to your desired port.
+ 6. In config.js, Replace {{RPC_URL}} with your preferred RPC URL.
  6. Install dependencies listed in requirements.txt to your venv:
         Windows: `py -m pip install -r requirements.txt`
         Mac: `python3 -m pip install -r requirements.txt`